What is happening with Ofgem’s price cap?

 We endeavour to always offer our customers the best deal for their energy usage and provide support where we can.
 If you're concerned you won't be able to pay, speak with us and we can work out a payment plan with you.
 Installing a smart meter is also an effective way to control and monitor your energy usage, and submitting regular meter readings helps us make your energy bills more accurate.
 Read our energy-saving tips and learn about the support we offer our customers.

 Read about the process of reviewing Direct Debits here.
-If you pay for your energy seasonally, this page will help explain how we calculate seasonal payments
+If you pay for your energy seasonally, this page will help explain how we calculate seasonal payments.

-Do I need to do anything on or before 1 October?
+Do I need to do anything on or before 1 April?

-You don’t need to do anything before 1 October, but if you’d like to adjust your payments, you have a few options.
+You don’t need to do anything before 1 April, but if you’d like to adjust your payments, you have a few options.

 To help keep your monthly payments low, we recommend paying any outstanding balance on your account.
 You can do this by logging into your account and making a one-off payment.